What is PM2.5?

 - Burning fossil fuels such as gasoline, oil, diesel or wood, etc.

 - Waste burning, agricultural burning, etc.

 - Emission from energy supply and also from industrial combustion processes

 - Metal and steel production, specifically smelting and processing of metals

 Permissible levels of PM2.5

-The breakpoints concentrations describing the quality of air based on the PM2.5 concentrations for different countries are given below.
-In India, the daily average PM2.5 levels of up to 60 μg/m3 are considered satisfactory.
-The Air quality guidelines by the World Health Organization suggests a 24-hr mean of 25 μg/m3.
+The breakpoint concentrations describing the quality of air based on the PM2.5 concentrations for different countries are given below.
+In India, the daily average PM2.5 levels of up to 60 μg/m3 are satisfactory.
+The Air quality guidelines by the World Health Organization suggest a 24-hr mean of 25 μg/m3.

 Breakpoints of PM2.5 (μg/m3)